 Who are your beneficiaries?

 Who receives the death benefit?
 You can designate more than one beneficiary and specify the portion each receives.
 Making the beneficiary revocable lets you change your mind later.
-If irrevocable, you need permission from the beneficiary first.
+If you make it irrevocable, you need permission from the beneficiary first.
 Since the beneficiary could die before you do, you can specify a contingent beneficiary, too.

 How will you be paying?

 The insurance company wants to know how you’ll pay for your premiums, whether it’ll be by cheque or pre-authorized withdrawals from your bank account.
 Most policies will also need you to decide if you’ll pay yearly or monthly, always upfront.
 Some life insurance types let you pay monthly without charing extra, while other policies will impose a monthly surcharge.

 Do you need temporary insurance?